Who is screened for breast cancer?

 You can view and print the quick guides for all the pages in the About breast cancer section.

 The NHS Breast Screening Programme uses breast X-rays (mammograms) to screen all women aged between 50 and 70 who are registered with a GP.
 They are sent an invitation to go for screening every 3 years.
-The screening programme is currently extending the age range to include women aged from 47 to 73.
+In England, the screening programme is currently extending the age range to include women aged from 47 to 73.
 Women older than the invitation age range can still have screening every three years, by making their own appointment at their local breast screening unit.

 We are sometimes asked why women within the lower end of the age range haven’t had an invitation letter.
 This is because each local screening unit works through their area over 3 years on a rolling basis inviting women from each GP practice.
 So by the time 3 years has gone round, they will have covered the whole area and will then start at the beginning again.